-If you’re trying to create a benefits plan that makes both your employees and your CFO happy, it’s not enough to make decisions based on what you’ve done in the past or the random feedback you get through the HR grapevine.
-To understand what’s actually working and what’s not—and to create a solid game plan for the future—you should dig into as much hard data as possible.
-Focusing on these five types is a great place to start:
+That applies to your company benefits package, too.
+If you’re trying to create a benefits package that makes both your employees and your CFO happy, it’s not enough to make decisions based on what you’ve done in the past or the random feedback you get through the HR grapevine.
+To understand what’s actually working and what’s not—and to create an employee benefits package fit for the future—you should dig into the numbers as possible.

-Ask your broker for the latest data about your employees’ most expensive health conditions or behaviors.
-Then ask your broker how you could tweak your plan design to better manage those costs while still providing the best possible care.
-(For example: if conditions related to heart disease or obesity are the biggest strains on your health care budget, maybe it’s time to add a healthy lifestyle program to your benefits design.)
+Ask your broker which chronic conditions or behaviors are most common at your company, and which ones are most expensive.
+Then ask how you could tweak your plan design to better manage those costs, while still providing the best possible care.
+For example, if heart disease or obesity are the biggest strains on your health care budget, maybe it’s time to add a healthy lifestyle program to your benefits design.

 If your broker just shrugs at your request…it’s time for a new broker.

-Create a spreadsheet to track how many employees use—and to what degree they use—your financial wellness programs, decision support tools, retirement benefits, wellness initiatives, and any other benefits you want to understand better.
-If your vendors can’t provide this participation data to you, fill in the gaps by surveying your employees (see previous tip).
+Track how many employees use your financial wellness programs, decision support tools, retirement benefits, wellness initiatives, and any other benefits you want to understand better.
+Look at how often your company benefits package is being used, too — are your employees using their sponsored meditation app once a month?
+Or once a year?
+If your vendors can’t provide this participation data to you, fill in the gaps by surveying your employees.

-Having actual numbers to review will help you decide what to change come plan design season—whether than means dropping certain programs, switching to a new vendor, or trying a new approach to promoting what you already offer.
+Having actual numbers to review will help you decide what to change when benefits plan design season rolls around—whether that means dropping certain programs, switching to a new vendor, or trying a new approach to promoting what you already offer.

 Ask your retirement vendor for your employees’ retirement contribution rates—both as a whole, and broken down by age and income level.
-Then compare those rates to the average employee contribution rates for the two biggest retirement vendors in the country last year: Vanguard (6.2%) and Fidelity (8.4%).
+Then compare those rates to the national average (Last year, employees contributed 7% of their salaries on average).

-If your workforce’s contributions are below these averages (or even if they’re not), consider adding a financial wellness program or a benefits decision support tool to your plan.
+If your workforce’s contributions are below average (or even if they’re not), consider adding a financial wellness program or a benefits guidance tool to your plan.